volmer/bootsy/README.md

 to translate Bootsy to your language.
 [Here are some examples](https://github.com/volmer/bootsy/tree/master/config/locales).

+You will need to list your locales in `config/initializers/bootsy.rb` by uncommenting the `locales` example if you want to use a language other than English.
+Failure to do so will likely result in runtime JavaScript errors.

-If you are upgrading from Bootsy 2.1.0 or earlier, please note that you can now remove bootsy.#{yourlocale}.js and bootstrap-wysihtml5.#{yourlocale}.js, and move its contents to config/locales/bootsy.#{yourlocale}.yml.
-You will also need to require bootsy/l10n after bootsy in your app/assets/javascripts/application.js .
+If you are upgrading from Bootsy 2.1.0 or earlier, please note that you can now remove `bootsy.#{yourlocale}.js` and `bootstrap-wysihtml5.#{yourlocale}.js`, and move its contents to `config/locales/bootsy.#{yourlocale}.yml`.
+You will also need to `//= require bootsy/l10n` after `bootsy` in your `app/assets/javascripts/application.js` .

 ## License